Elevating the Complex to the Simple

 In GIST, the Earth Genome team developed that tool — with a user-friendly interface showing real-time data, insights including financial implications, and PDF outputs that make it easy for non-technical users to quickly understand the insights.

 Reactions to GIST have been overwhelmingly positive.
-GIST will soon cover the entire United States, Mexico and Canada as we roll it out globally.
+GIST will soon cover the entire United States, Mexico and Canada.
 Learn more about GIST.

 The Goal: Answer Any Question About the Planet Relevant to Decision Making